applicaster/developer.applicaster.com/book/login/Android.md

 # Login Plugin - Android

-The iOS Login plugin for Zapp is based on implementing the `LoginContract` contract.
+The Android Login plugin for Zapp is based on implementing the `LoginContract` contract.
-The contract goes through all of the functions for initializing, checking complience and presenting a login.
+This contract goes through all of the functions for initializing, checking complience and presenting a login screen.

-This guide will go through the basic terms and functions that need to be implemented in order to create a login plugin and extends on some additional topics that provide additional functionality such as users, startup processing and login and screen hooks.
+This guide will go through the basic terms and functions that need to be implemented in order to create a login plugin and extends on some additional topics that provide additional functionality such as users, startup processing, and login and screen hooks.

 ## The Login Provider Contract
 The contract used for login plugins is `LoginContract`.
-All login plugins must implement this contract as it's part of how the Zapp apps are expecting when initializing a login plugin.
+All login plugins must implement this contract as it's part of what Zapp apps are expecting when initializing a login plugin.

 ### Login and Logout
 The following methods are used for logging in: